 For info on PAYMENTS and PARKING.
-“Yin Yoga” is relaxed.
+On the schedule, “Yin Yoga” is relaxed.
 “Yang Yoga” is active in both vitalizing and sensitizing ways.
 Further class descriptions below.

 WYC Daily Yoga Class Schedule: